-District defined contribution plan: In October 1990, the District established the Health Care District of Palm Beach County Contribution Plan (the Plan), a defined contribution plan covering District employees not participating in the Florida Retirement System Plan, who are 18 years of age or older and have completed one year of service.
-The Plan is administered by the Empower Retirement.
-For employees hired after September 30, 2012, the District contributes 4% of eligible compensation to the Plan and also makes matching contributions equal to 100% of the participants' elective deferrals up to 4% of eligible compensation.
+District defined contribution plan: In October 1990, the District established the Health Care District of Palm Beach County 401(a) Retirement Plan (the Plan), a defined contribution pension plan that covers employees of the District and its wholly owned affiliates, including employees not participating in the Florida Retirement System (FRS) Plan who are 18 years of age or older and have completed one year of service.
+The Plan is administered by Empower Retirement.
+For employees hired after September 30, 2012, the District contributes 4% for general employees, 5% for Associate Vice Presidents and 6% for Vice Presidents of eligible compensation to the Plan and makes matching contributions equal to 100% of the participants' elective deferrals up to 4%, 5% and 6% of eligible compensation based on job title, as listed above.
 The District contributes 15% of eligible compensation for employees hired prior to October 1, 2012.
-Contribution rates and benefits of the Plan are established and may be amended by the District Board.
-For the year ended the District contributed approximately \$8,382,000 to the Plan.
-Employees are not allowed to contribute to the Plan and are fully vested after 6 years of service.
+Contribution rates and benefits of the Plan are established by and may be amended by the District Board.
+For the fiscal year ended September 30, 2023, the District contributed \$6,196,339, to the Plan for its employees.
+Employees are fully vested after 3 years of service.

 District deferred compensation plan: The District also established and provides its employees with access to a 457(b) Deferred Compensation plan named the Health Care District of Palm Beach County Deferred Compensation 457(b) and Roth 457(b) plan.
 Under these plans, an employee is able to contribute pre-tax wage/salary dollars into the 457(b) and/or a post-tax wage/salary dollar into the Roth 457(b).
 The 457(b) & Roth 457(b) Plans are administered by Empower Retirement.
-An employee can defer up to \$20,500 annually of eligible compensation or \$27,000 annually for aged 50+.
+An employee can defer up to \$22,500 annually of eligible compensation or \$30,000 annually for aged 50+.
 These limits are subject to change each calendar year.
 No contributions are required of the District.
 Contribution rates and benefits of the 457(b) & Roth 457(b) Plans are established by the District Board and may be amended in the future by the District Board.

-Lakeside deferred compensation plan: In May 1994, Lakeside established the District Holdings 457(b) Retirement Plan (the 457(b) Plan & Roth 457(b)), which is a deferred compensation plan.
+Lakeside deferred compensation plan: In May 1994, Lakeside established the District Holdings 457(b) Retirement Plan (the 457(b) Plan & Roth 457(b)), which are deferred compensation plans.
 Under these plans, an employee is able to contribute pre-tax wage/salary dollars into the 457(b) and/or a post-tax wage/salary dollar into the Roth 457(b).
 The 457(b) & Roth 457(b) Plans are administered by Empower Retirement.
-An employee can defer up to \$20,500 annually of eligible compensation or \$27,000 annually for aged 50+.
+An employee can defer up to \$22,500 annually of eligible compensation or \$30,000 annually for aged 50+.
 These limits are subject to change each calendar year.
 No contributions are required of the District.
 Contribution rates and benefits of the 457(b) & Roth 457(b) Plans are established by the District Board and may be amended in the future by the District Board.